-- Route 2 has been selected because: - it is already a busy route; - it operates part of the Connector corridor; and - it serves key university destinations and two of the existing Park & Ride sites. - Route 3 has been selected because: - it is a fairly busy route; - with the 4 and 6 it provides coverage across the routes between Ann Arbor and Ypsilanti; and - it serves key destinations including St. Joseph Mercy Hospital and Washtenaw Community College. - Route 4 has been selected because: - it is already a busy route; - it is the most direct connection between Ann Arbor and Ypsilanti; - it serves key destinations along Washtenaw Avenue; and - it operates part of the Washtenaw Avenue corridor. - Route 5 has been selected because: - it is already a busy route; - it serves large residential populations along the route; and - it can be split to provide new connections to the south. - Route 6 has been selected because: - it is already a busy route; and - it serves key destinations including Briarwood Mall, Meijer on Carpenter Road and the Roundtree Shopping Center.
+- " it is already a busy route; - " it operates part of the Connector corridor; and - " it serves key university destinations and two of the existing Park & Ride sites.

+- " it is a fairly busy route; - " with the 4 and 6 it provides coverage across the routes between Ann Arbor and Ypsilanti; and - " it serves key destinations including St. Joseph Mercy Hospital and Washtenaw Community College.

+- " it is already a busy route; - " it is the most direct connection between Ann Arbor and Ypsilanti; - " it serves key destinations along Washtenaw Avenue; and - " it operates part of the Washtenaw Avenue corridor.

+- " it is already a busy route; - " it serves large residential populations along the route; and - " it can be split to provide new connections to the south.

+- " it is already a busy route; and - " it serves key destinations including Briarwood Mall, Meijer on Carpenter Road and the Roundtree Shopping Center.

-The uplift in frequency on route 5 will provide the opportunity to split the route at the intersection of Packard Street and Carpenter Road.
+The increase in frequency on route 5 will provide the opportunity to split the route at the intersection of Packard Street and Carpenter Road.